 - Console party chat: capture teammates' voices without hassle.
 Compatible...

 - Hot button: one-click to stream and capture directly to Twitch, YouTube and more

 Internal capture cards are meant to reduce latency to as close to zero as possible.
-These cards you attach directly to the motherboard of your computer as opposed to a USB 2 or 3 connection.
-Laptop users unfortunately cannot benefit from internal cards, but desktop users can often find an internal card at a great price without sacrificing game latency.
+These cards you attach directly to your computer's motherboard instead of a USB 2 or 3 connection.
+Laptop users, unfortunately, cannot benefit from internal cards, but desktop users can often find an internal card at a great price without sacrificing game latency.

 1) Elgato Game Capture HD60 Pro

 Elgato Game Capture HD60 Pro is the first internal capture card on our round-up; this slightly more expensive version of the Elgato capture card steps up its game when it comes to minimizing lag and increasing quality.
-The Elgato Game Capture HD60 Pro internal card uses a PCIe connection as opposed to a USB 2 or 3, which ensures there is virtually no latency between what's happening on the tv and on your computer.
+The Elgato Game Capture HD60 Pro internal card uses a PCIe connection instead of a USB 2 or 3, which ensures virtually no latency between what's happening on TV and your computer.
 Your computer just needs to be a desktop so that you may be able to connect the Elgato Game Capture HD60 Pro card to the motherboard.

-Since the device has an HDMI In and Out, you technically do not even need a TV to play.
+Since the Elgato Game Capture HD60 Pro has an HDMI In and Out, you technically do not even need a TV to play.
 You can just connect your console to the card and your card to the computer and play seamlessly on your monitor.
-Ordinarily this capture card goes for nearly $200 on Amazon but can drop to as low as $150, which we consider a steal.
+Ordinarily, this capture card goes for nearly $200 on Amazon but can drop to as low as $150, which we consider a steal.
 If you have a desktop and want super high-quality streaming at 60 fps, are willing to spend a little extra, we'd recommend this Elgato Game Capture HD60 Pro capture card and

 - Stream and record Xbox, PlayStation, Wii U or Nintendo Switch and PC gameplay in...